fathed/griffin-main/README.md

 to understand a bit about why this is needed, read this -  https://fulmicoton.com/posts/bayesian_rating/

+# Rules

+No use of frontend frameworks or libraries such has Angular, React, Vue, JQuery, etc. However other utility JavaScript packages such as axios can be used
+Upload code to a github repo and reply to this email with the link upon completion Include a README with instructions to run the solution in the repo

+NOTE: Certain requirements are left out such as the design/specification of certain visual elements.
+Use your judgement to best fill the gaps (remember this is designed to see how much you know).
+You will be judged not only on functionality and completing the requirements but also on clean code, modularity, and mobile first designs

 # Set-up the project
 To start this project you will first need to run